-The new system will allow to give or receive feedback at any point of time.
-An internal survey from staff said that employees are looking for feedback at a regular basis.
+The new system will allow to give or receive feedback at any point in time.
+An internal survey from staff said that employees are looking for feedback on a regular basis.

 The company will continue to do a 360 Annual Performance Review.
 The number of reviewers will be limited to 6 from 10.

-GE’s “[email protected]” is a new tool implemented by the company (which loves abbreviations) to replace the dreaded annual appraisal process, mainly courtesy the big chunk of Millennial they have in their workforce (Read this article on Annual Reviews are dead.)
+GE’s “[email protected]” is a new tool implemented by the company (which loves abbreviations) to replace the dreaded annual appraisal process, mainly courtesy the big chunk of Millennial they have in their workforce.

 Okay, talking about the tool “[email protected]” has an Instant Feedback tool where any employee can give feedback to anyone else.
 Note that this feedback mechanism is NOT restricted to hierarchy or departments.
 The Feedback tool called Insights has helped people to give continuous feedback on